 In PDLs, all the ledger nodes keep an identical copy of a ledger; this means they all share the same information.
 As a result, all the transactions are transparent or known to all the participants of the PDL.
 Hence, none of them can deny the details of a transaction.
 In certain cases, or events, when some of the participants of a PDL want private dealings, transparency is not required and may not even defeat the purpose of privacy.
 For example, a sub-group of participants in a large PDL want to do some business and install a smart contract for the contractual terms and do not want to reveal their contractual details to the rest of the PDL users.
 In a typical PDL every node will have a copy of this contract but here a private smart contract is required.
 A

-A possible to this challenge would be private chains or private channels, such as implementation of private channels in Hyperledger Fabric, in where smart contracts can be installed on separate, private channels only visible to the sub- in a contract.
+A possible to this challenge would be private chains or private channels, such as implementation of private channels in Hyperledger Fabric, in where smart contracts can be installed on separate, private channels only visible to the sub-group involved in a contract.

 Auto-Executable